Big Brother 20 (American season)

 Big Brother 20 is the 20th season of the American reality television series Big Brother.
 It is based upon the Dutch series of the same name.

 It was renewed in August 2016 as part of a double renewal for seasons 19 and 20.
 Julie Chen, credited as Julie Chen Moonves from episode 35 onwards, returned as host.

 Sixteen new competitors, known as HouseGuests, were announced to be competing and their identities were released in June 2018.
 Each week in the game, HouseGuests compete in a series of competitions to win power and safety, they then vote to eliminate, or "evict", one of their own until there are only two remaining.
 In the finale episode, previous House Guests vote on who they think they should win the game, with the House Guest who receives the most votes being declared the winner.

-The season premiered on June 27, 2018 on CBS in the United States and concluded on September 26, 2018.
+The season featured a technology theme.
+It premiered on June 27, 2018 on CBS in the United States and concluded on September 26, 2018.
 The season also received many controversies and criticisms throughout the season, but received mostly positive viewing figures.
 Despite an uncertain future for the show, CBS began accepting applications for a future season in September 2018.

 After 99 days in the Big Brother House, Kaycee Clark became the winner of Big Brother in a 5–4 vote over Tyler Crispen.
 Crispen was also named America's Favorite HouseGuest.